Discover the banking options that are available to under-18s in the UK.

 Banks and building societies set their own individual age limits for children’s bank accounts, although most children’s accounts available with the major banks are available for those aged 11 to 17.

 In most cases, if your child is under 16, you’ll have to visit a local branch with your child to open an account in their name.
 During the application, you’ll confirm whether you’d like your child to use a cash card or a debit card.
+Learn more about the requirements for opening a child’s bank account and what age you have to be to open a bank account.

 If you don’t want to visit a branch, consider opening a children’s account with an online-only bank.